 - In yet another example, Young Justice: Invasion did a more serious, respectful take on Apache Chief and several other of the "Affirmative Action" Super Friends.
 Samurai and El Dorado became Asami "Sam" Koizumi and Eduardo "Ed" Dorado, losing their stereotypical costumes and quirks in the process.

 - Apache Chief's popular for this.
 The Young Justice version is even named for and voiced by the same guy as his Justice League counterpart.
 (However, Longshadow is actually his last name, as opposed to Long Shadow as a codename.)

-- Beware the Batman will be using the D-list and extremely 80's villain Magpie◊ as a recurring character.
-Judging by the concept art released, she's been given a 21st century makeover so that she now resembles a flashy, modern pop starlet like Lady Gaga rather than a hair metal groupie.
+- Beware the Batman uses the D-list and extremely 80's villain Magpie◊ as a recurring character, but she's been given a 21st century makeover so that she now resembles a flashy, modern pop starlet like Lady Gaga rather than a hair metal groupie.